-When dealing with concussions, we are finding that it is far more beneficial to prevent concussion then to try to fix the damage after the fact.
-At Oasis Chiropractic PA we evaluate athletes for baseline concussion test to have a starting point to compare the athlete to.
+When dealing with concussions, we are finding it is far more beneficial to prevent concussion than to try to fix the damage after the fact.
+At Oasis Chiropractic & Wellness Center we evaluate athletes with a baseline concussion test to have a starting point to compare the athlete to.

 Baseline Concussion Testing

 It is important to have a qualified professional evaluate an athlete prior to competition so that if an incident occurs you will have a baseline to compare to.